Jacques Brel: 1960–1967

 In January 1960, Brel's new impresario, Charles Marouani, organised a series of international concert tours for the singer that would take him from the French provinces to the then Soviet Union, the Middle East, Canada, and the United States.
 From 19 to 24 March, he appeared at the Ancienne Belgique in Brussels.
 On 19 October, he performed at Shepheard's Hotel in Cairo.
 The year's concert tours brought him international recognition and popularity.
 His appearances initiated the first United States release of a Jacques Brel recording, American Début, released on Columbia Records.
 It was a compilation of previously released Philips tracks.

 In January 1961, Brel made a triumphant return to the Bobino.
 By now, the accordionist Jean Corti had joined his touring group.
 Between 22 February and 12 April, he recorded his fifth album for Philips simply titled No. 5, which introduced the future Brel classics "Marieke" and "Le Moribond" (The dying man).
 In March he toured Canada again.
-In Montreal he met French actress and singer Clairette Oddera at her club on the rue Saint-Jacques.
+In Montreal he met French actress and singer Clairette Oddera at her club on the Rue Saint-Jacques.
 They would become good friends.
 While in Montreal, he appeared with Raymond Devos at La Comédie Canadienne.
 In May Brel performed at the Kurhaus of Scheveningen in The Hague in the Netherlands.
 From 12 to 29 October, he returned to the Olympia music hall in Paris with star billing, after Marlene Dietrich cancelled at the last minute.
 Many critics point to these inspired performances as the turning point in his career.
 The audiences responded with rapturous applause and the critics proclaimed him as the new star of French chanson.

 In March 1962, Brel left Philips Records and signed a five-year contract with Barclay Records.
 The contract was to be renewed in 1967 for another six years.
-His first album release for his new label was a live album, Enregistrement Public à l'Olympia 1961, recorded the previous year.
+His first album release for his new label was a live album, Olympia 1961, recorded the previous year.
 On 6 March, he recorded his first song for Barclay, "Le plat Pays" (The flat country).
 During the second week of March, he recorded the remaining tracks for his sixth studio album, Les Bourgeois (The bourgeois).
 In addition to the title song and "Le plat Pays", the new album contained the future Brel classics "Madeleine", "Les Biches" (The does), and "La Statue" (The statue).
 In October, Brel set up his own music publishing company, Arlequin, which was soon renamed Éditions Musicales Pouchenel.
 Brel's wife Miche was appointed company director.
 In November he recorded "Les Bigotes", "Quand Maman reviendra" (When mother returns), "Les Filles et les chiens" (Girls and dogs), and "La Parlote" (The gossip) as singles.